LePtC/LeNote/README.md

 LeNote is a LaTeX note template created by LePtC, for templating his physics and mathematics notes.

-This is the LeNote template development homepage, for the Lenote content homepage
+This is the LeNote template development homepage, for LeNote pdf files homepage
 [click me](http://leptc.github.io/lenote/)